Jamesits/docker-GCPaaCI/README.md

 # docker-GCPaaCI
-Use Google Cloud Platform as GitHub CI
+Use Google Cloud Platform as a GitHub CI